jbtronics/IRImageParser/README.md

 file alongside the JPG files.
 Both JPG and IRG files are required to be in the same folder, so the IR Discovery software can open it.

+As visible and thermal images must have the same resolution, the script will upscale the thermal image to the visible resolution by doubling the pixels.

 ```bash
 # Convert a single JPG file to IRG
 python to_irg.py file.jpg